xrrocha/excel2erp/README.md

 Yaml (w/[Jackson](https://github.com/FasterXML/jackson-dataformats-text/tree/2.x/yaml))
 and [HTMX](https://htmx.org/).

-To run the demo, execute the `demo/run.sh` shell script.
+To run the demo (requires Java 11+), execute the `demo/run.sh` shell script.
 Under Windows execute the `demo/run.bat` batch file.
 Enjoy!

 An illustrating document (in Spanish, oh my!) is located at `demo/algebra-vs-aritmetica.html` in this repo